 A vaulting team consists of a lunger, horse, six vaulters (male and female) plus one alternate vaulter (optional) who must enter and line up with the team.

 Team competitions are made up of two rounds.
-During the first round, teams perform a six-minute compulsory and a four minute freestyle test in an attempt to qualify for the second round where they perform a single free test.
-An exercise will only be scored if two vaulters are in contact with the horse as it is carried out.
+During the first round, teams perform a six-minute compulsory and a four minute freestyle test in an attempt to qualify for the second round where they perform a single freestyle test.
 No more than three vaulters may be on the horse at any one time.

 Individual competitions are made up of two rounds.
-Vaulters perform the compulsory and free tests in the first round in order to qualify for the final/second round.
-In CVI1* competitions these two tests are repeated in the second round.
-In CVI 2* the second round is made up of a technical test and a freestyle test.
+Vaulters perform the compulsory and freestyle tests in the first round in order to qualify for the final/second round.
+CVI1* competitions are usually only made up of one round.
+In CVI 2*, both rounds consist of compulsory and freestyle.
+In CVI3*, the vaulters have three tests: compulsory, freestyle and technical test.
+The technical test is performed in the second round along with a second freestyle.
 Individual vaulters have only one minute for their freestyle performances.
-At Championships, men and women compete separately.
+At all competitions and levels, men and women compete separately.

 Two vaulters perform a freestyle programme held over one or two rounds.
 A Junior Pas-de-deux freestyle lasts 1'30 and a Senior Pas-de-deux freestyle 2'00.
 Only the Pas-de-deux 1* competitions have a compulsory test.

 It is widely known that helmets should not be used when vaulting, but less widely understood why.